 We rely on access to credit and capital markets to support our capital requirements, including expenditures for our utility infrastructure and to comply with future regulatory requirements, to the extent not satisfied by the cash flow generated by our operations.
 We have historically secured funds from a variety of sources, including the issuance of short-term and long-term debt securities.
-Successful implementation of our long-term business strategies, including capital investment, is dependent upon our, WEC Energy Group's, or PGL's ability to access the capital markets, including the banking and commercial paper markets, on competitive terms and rates.
+Successful implementation of our long-term business strategies, including capital investment, is dependent upon our ability to access the capital markets, including the banking and commercial paper markets, on competitive terms and rates.
+In addition, we rely on committed bank credit agreements as back-up liquidity, which allows us to access the low cost commercial paper markets.

-Access to the credit and capital markets could be limited, or our cost of capital significantly increased, due to any of the following risks and uncertainties:
+Our access to the credit and capital markets could be limited, or our cost of capital significantly increased, due to any of the following risks and uncertainties:

 - A rating downgrade;

-- An economic downturn or uncertainty;
+- · An economic downturn or uncertainty;

 - Prevailing market conditions;

 - Concerns over foreign economic conditions;

 - Changes in tax policy;

-- · War or the threat of war; and
+- War or the threat of war; and

 - The overall health and view of the utility and financial institution industries.

-If any of these risks or uncertainties limit access to the credit and capital markets or significantly increase our cost of capital, it could limit our ability to implement, or increase the costs of implementing, our business plan, which, in turn, could materially and adversely affect our results of operations, cash flows, and financial condition.
+If any of these risks or uncertainties limit our access to the credit and capital markets or significantly increase our cost of capital, it could limit our ability to implement, or increase the costs of implementing, our business plan, which, in turn, could materially and adversely affect our results of operations, cash flows, and financial condition.

-A downgrade in our or WEC Energy Group's credit ratings could negatively affect our ability to access capital at reasonable costs and/or require the posting of collateral.
+A downgrade in our credit ratings could negatively affect our ability to access capital at reasonable costs and/or require the posting of collateral.